-IMBA Europe – What does the future hold?
+IMBA Europe and Switzerland – What does the future hold?

 How did IMBA Europe evolve since its foundation in 2012?
 What has changed?
 How does the association support and advocate the interests of mountain bikers in Europe?
 How do IMBA Europe work internationally and what does that mean for mountainbiking in the Alps?